Field-induced magnetic phase transition driven by a ground state level-crossing in CsErSe$_2$: Methods

-AC magnetic susceptibility was measured in a nesting coil set comprised of a primary coil, which generates a very small ac magnetic field, and a pair of sensing coils, coaxially placed within the primary coil.
-The two sensing coils are wound in opposite directions and connected in series to ensure equal mutual inductance with opposite sign.
-This results in a very small net induced voltage in a null state.
+AC magnetic susceptibility was measured in a nesting coil set, consisting of a primary coil that generates a very small AC magnetic field and a pair of sensing coils, coaxially placed within the primary coil.
+The two sensing coils are counter-wound and connected in series to ensure equal mutual inductance with opposite sign.
+This results in zero net induced voltage in a null state.
 Six single crystal pieces of \cers samples were stacked together along the $c$-axis and placed in one of the sensing coils.
 The change of magnetic flux contributed by the sample induces a directly proportional nonzero net voltage.
 We find the background signal of coils is negligible compared to the signal generated by the presence of the samples.
-We mount the coil set on a dilution refrigerator such that the DC magnetic field generated by the superconducting magnet is aligned to the $c$-axis.
+The coil set is mounted on a dilution refrigerator such that the DC magnetic field generated by the superconducting magnet is aligned to the $c$-axis.

-We measured the neutron diffraction spectra at the HB2A spectrometer at ORNL's High Flux Isotope Reactor (HFIR) \cite{Garlea2010}.
-We measured 3~g of loose powder of CsErSe$_2$ in a copper can mounted in a dilution refrigerator at temperatures $T=0.5$~K and $T=0.05$~K using $\lambda = 2.41$~\AA~ neutrons.
-The data are plotted in Fig. \ref{fig:ens}.
+Neutron diffraction spectra were measured at the HB2A diffractometer \black at the Oak Ridge National Laboratory's High Flux Isotope Reactor \cite{garlea2010high}.
+We measured 3 g of loose powder of \ce{CsErSe2} (the same samples as used in Ref. \cite{Scheie2020Er}) in a copper can mounted in a dilution refrigerator at temperatures $T = 0.5$ K and $T=0.05$ K using neutrons with $\lambda = 2.41$ \AA.
 The magnetic scattering was isolated by subtracting the high-temperature data from the low-temperature data.
-We performed Reitveld refinements to the neutron data using the \textit{Fullprof} software package \cite{Fullprof}.
+We performed Reitveld refinements to the neutron data using the \textit{Fullprof} software package~\cite{rodriguez1993recent}.